Skip to Content

 For example, if you’re having guests over at your house, make it clear ahead of time that they can go to their room and take a break from all the guests who are talking loudly around them without asking permission or excusing themselves from the room first.

-Self-regulation strategies:
+Self-regulation Strategies:

-Preventing Overstimulation
+Preventing Overstimulation and Sensory Overload

 Knowing how to help stop sensory overload is important.
 But being able to prevent it from happening in the first place is even better.